sea with rock shore and colourful houses in cinque terre itinerary 3 days

 • Book a table on the terrace of the Rio Bistrot and enjoy a leisurely lunch while overlooking the quaint harbour

-Top-rated tour in Riomaggiore: join a small group tour of the local vineyard & wine cellar tour and sample 5 TripleA wines.
-Check prices and book your dates.
+• Join a small group tour of the local vineyard & wine cellar tour and sample 5 TripleA wines.

 Afternoon and Evening in Manarola